maghonemi/laravel-samlidp/README.md

 # Laravel SAML IdP

-This package allows you to implement your own Identification Provider (idP) using the SAML 2.0 standard to be used with supporting SAML 2.0 Service Providers (SP).
+This package allows you to implement your own Identification Provider (idP) using the SAML 2.0 standard to be used with supporting SAML 2.0 Service Providers (SP). from  https://github.com/codegreencreative/laravel-samlidp.

+In this repo, we changed DigestMethod hashing to be SHA256 not SHA1

 In this version we will be allowing for Laravel ^7.0 or ^8.0.